tonywok/tonywok.github.io/_posts/2019-01-25-simple-code.md

 There's a mental tax when folks have to map a concept to an unfit implementation of that concept.
 If the wrong concept makes its way into the hive mind, it can fester into more unfit concepts that compound the mistake.
-They to erradicate mistakes early.
+Try to eradicate mistakes early.

 Try to identify the axioms of your domain.
 If you get those right, the effort to support a new composition of those axioms is more likely.